A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Here, we have normalized $\rho_{\rm r}$ to the photon energy density because its value today is known from the measurement of the CMB temperature.
 This equation is valid when neutrino decoupling is complete and holds as long as all neutrinos are relativistic.

 We know that the number of light neutrinos sensitive to weak interactions (i.e., flavor or active neutrinos) equals three from the analysis of the invisible $Z$-boson width at LEP, $N_\nu=2.984 \pm 0.008$~\cite{Agashe:2014kda}.
-The effect of the small distortions in the CNB spectra from relic $e^\pm$ annihilations leads to $N_{\rm eff}\simeq 3.046$~\cite{Mangano:2005cc}.
+The effect of the small distortions in the CNB spectra from relic $e^\pm$ annihilations leads to $N_{\rm eff}\simeq 3.046$~\cite{Mangano:2005cc} (disregarding neutrino oscillations, one may obtain the slightly higher value of $N_{\rm eff}\simeq 3.052$~\cite{Grohs:2015tfy}).
 Any departure of $N_{\rm eff}$ from this last value would be due to non-standard neutrino features or additional relativistic relics.
 A detailed discussion of cosmological scenarios where $N_{\rm eff}$ is not fixed to three can be found in~\cite{NuCosmo,Dolgov:2002wy,Sarkar:1995dd}.
 We will see in section~\ref{subsec:bbn} that the theory of Big Bang Nucleosynthesis (BBN) and the measurement of light element abundances provide interesting bounds on $N_{\rm eff}$.